Kuniaki Kobayashi

-Kuniaki Kobayashi (小林邦昭) (born January 11, 1956) is a retired Japanese Junior Heavyweight professional wrestler most notable for being the generational rival of the famous Tiger Mask character in Japanese pro wrestling.
-He wrestled numerous acclaimed matches against the first two Tiger Masks: Satoru Sayama and Mitsuharu Misawa.
+Kuniaki Kobayashi (小林邦昭, Kobayashi Kuniaki) was a Japanese professional wrestler, most notable for being the generational rival of the famous Tiger Mask character in Japanese puroresu.
+He wrestled numerous acclaimed matches against Tiger Mask I and Tiger Mask II.

-Career
+Early life

+Kobayashi competed in the shot put.

+Professional wrestling career

 New Japan Pro-Wrestling (1973–1980)

-Kuniaki Kobayashi debuted in New Japan Pro-Wrestling in February 1973, against Masanobu Kurisu, at the young age of 17.
+After dropping out of high school, Kobayashi joined the New Japan Pro Wrestling Dojo in 1972 at the young age of 16.
+On December 3, 1972, he wrestled Gran Hamada in his pre-debut match, while on January 20, 1973, he took part in another pre-debut match, teaming with Tatsumi Fujinami in a handicap match against Kotetsu Yamamoto.
+He officially debuted for New Japan Pro-Wrestling on February 1, 1973, against Masanobu Kurisu, at the early age of 17.
 Kobayashi stayed on the undercard, until he was sent abroad to North America in 1980.

-North American Excursion (1980–1982)
+North American excursion (1980–1982)

-Upon entering North America in 1980, Kobayashi's first stop was in Mexico, where he made his mark by trying to unmask the other luchadores, specially The Villanos.
+Upon entering North America in 1980, Kobayashi's first stop was in Mexico for Universal Wrestling Association, where he made his mark by trying to unmask the other luchadores, especially Los Villanos.
 He also would wrestle against Los Misioneros de la Muerte putting their hair on the line.
 On June 6, 1981, in their first hair vs. hair encounter, Kobayashi's team, consisted of him, Gran Hamada and Enrique Vera defeated the Misioneros.
 Two months later, Kobayashi teamed with Saito against Coloso Colossetti and César Valentino with their hairs on the line, with Kobayashi's team once again being victorious.
 One year later, on June 13, 1982, Kobayashi, Saito and Takano against the Misioneros, and this time, Kobayashi's team lost the match, and got their heads shaved.

-After his feud with the Misioneros ended, he moved to the United States, in Los Angeles, where he wrestled under the name Kid Koby, winning the NWA Americas Heavyweight Championship from Timothy Flowers on July 18, 1982.
-He held the championship for 1 month, before losing it to Black Gordman.
+After his feud with the Misioneros ended, Kobayashi moved to the United States, in Los Angeles for NWA Hollywood Wrestling, where he wrestled under the name Kid Koby, winning the NWA Americas Heavyweight Championship from Timothy Flowers on July 18, 1982.
+He held the championship for one month, before losing it to Black Gordman.

-Return To NJPW (1982–1984)
+New Japan Pro-Wrestling (1982–1984)

 Upon returning to New Japan in October 1982, Kobayashi was involved in a feud with Tiger Mask.
-Because of his anti-heroic actions, he became regarded as the "Tiger Hunter."
-He also allied with Riki Choshu, Masa Saito, and Killer Khan to form Ishin Gundan.
+Because of his anti-heroic actions, he became regarded as the "Tiger Hunter".
+He also allied with Riki Choshu, Masa Saito, and Killer Khan to form the stable "Ishin Gundan" ("Restruction Force").
 As an Ishin Gundan member, he mostly teamed with Isamu Teranishi in tag team action, facing New Japan's loyalists in numerous encounters, most notably Tatsumi Fujinami, Kengo Kimura, Kantaro Hoshino and a young Nobuhiko Takada.
 In September 1984, Ishin Gundan left NJPW to form Japan Pro Wrestling (JPW).